Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Does Drywall Joint Compound Last Long-term on Cabinets?

-After filling wood grain with joint compound, the chalky surface should always be primed to seal it and create a hard layer.
+After filling wood grain with joint compound, the chalky surface should always be primed to seal it and create a hard layer for paint.
 I recommend applying two coats of primer and two coats of paint to get a smoother finish.
-The primer and paint too fills in any remaining holes with each coat applied.
+The primer and paint also fills in any remaining holes with each coat applied.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.